stineje/CharLib/docs/manual/source/chapters/03_user_guide.rst

 CharLib how to process the SPICE netlists and transistor models.
 Using CharLib basically boils down to constructing a YAML file detailing your cells and characterization conditions.

-We have also created a video guide that walks through the process of using installing CharLib, creating a configuration file, and characterizing a cell.
-You can `watch that video here on YouTube <https://youtu.be/QYgwKUkUTOc?si=QH0ajlIu4vUQsxAa>`.

 .. note::

     See :ref:`yaml_examples` for more information on configuring CharLib.

+We have also created a video guide that walks through the process of installing CharLib, creating a configuration file, and characterizing a cell.
+You can `watch that video here on YouTube <https://youtu.be/QYgwKUkUTOc?si=QH0ajlIu4vUQsxAa>`_.

 ====================================================================================================
-Invoking CharLib
+Running CharLib
 ====================================================================================================

 To interact with CharLib's command line interface, execute: